Fort Motte: History

 By May 1781 the British had constructed wood and earth fortifications at Mt.
 Joseph: palisades (9' tall) and ramparts (10-11' wide), were faced with a 6' deep ditch in front.
 20-30' from the ditch was a row of abatis.
 Defending the fortified mansion were 184 British regulars, Hessians, and Provincials under the command of Capt.
 Lt.
 Donald McPherson.
-It became known as Fort Motte, because it had been occupied by Rebecca Brewton Motte and her family.
-She had inherited it from her brother Miles Brewton after he died with his family at sea in 1775, on his way to the Second Continental Congress in Philadelphia.
+It became known as Fort Motte, after Rebecca Brewton Motte.

 General Francis "Swamp Fox" Marion and Colonel Henry Lee laid siege to the fortified site.
 Rebecca Motte became known for giving him arrows from East India which would ignite on impact.
 His forces shot flaming arrows into the roof to set it on fire and drove the British from it, and shot artillery to prevent soldiers from putting out the fire.
 Captain Lt.
 McPherson surrendered.
 "The British surrender of the fort alarmed Lord Rawdon and hastened his retreat from Camden to Charleston."

-Miles Brewton and his family died at sea in 1775 as he was en route to Philadelphia after being elected to the second Provincial Congress.

-His sister Rebecca Brewton Motte (1737-1815), widowed in 1780 when her husband Jacob died, later inherited her brother's estate and plantations, becoming more wealthy.
-She and her sister Frances jointly inherited the Miles Brewton House in Charleston.
-Motte had inherited Fairfield Plantation (Charleston County, South Carolina), which she and her husband had owned, and its more than 240 slaves, as well as their town house in Charleston.

 The South Carolina Department of Archives and History, the South Carolina Library, and the University of South Carolina have the earliest extant maps for this area.
 When cultivation of short-staple cotton became profitable at the turn of the nineteenth century, after the invention of the cotton gin, this upland area was developed for cotton as a commodity crop.
 The battlefield site is listed on the National Register of Historic Places, considered important because of the military and other history from 1750-1799.

+Samuel L. Duncan was born in Fort Motte.
+Edward I. Cain represented the area and surrounding Orangeburg County in the state legislature was buried in Fort Motte.
+Memorials to them were erected at the Lang Syne Cemetery to honor them and Darrell Jackson helped pass a resolution honoring them in the South Carolina General Assembly February 8, 2023.